Fox News’ Tucker Carlson Suggests Trump Is Trying To Lose Re-Election In 2020

 Carlson ran through things that Trump would need to do to turn his base against him, which matched up with the actions and proposals of the real-life Trump administration.
 For example, he suggested that Trump could raise gas taxes — which the Trump administration is considering.
 Carlson suggested that this idea is “so mindless and counterproductive there’s literally no way you could get re-elected after doing it.”
 As reported by The Week, he added that gas taxes are a surefire way to help Trump retire early if he is “really sick of the job.”

-Later on the show, Carlson proposed other options that would decrease Trump’s re-election chances, such as cuts to E-Verify and Medicare, and continuing “our pointless military intervention in Syria.”
+Later on the show, Carlson proposed other options that would decrease Trump’s re-election chances, such as cuts to E-Verify and Medicare and continuing “our pointless military intervention in Syria.”

 “If the president did all that, the message would be very clear: he has no idea what he ran on in 2016.
 He just wants out.”